tetratelabs/istio-0to60/docs/traffic-shifting.md

 kubectl get pod -Lapp,version
 ```

-Note the selector on the customers service:
+Note the selector on the `customers` service in the output to the following command:

 ```{.shell .language-shell}
 kubectl get svc customers -o wide